-Cases below Rs.1 crore - Local Police.
+Cases below Rs.300.00 lakh - Local Police.

-- Cases of financial frauds of the value of Rs.1.00 lakh and above, which involve outsiders (private parties) and bank staff, should be reported by the Regional Head of the bank concerned to a senior officer of the State CID/Economic Offences Wing of the State concerned. - ii) For cases of financial frauds below the value of Rs.1.00 lakh but above Rs.10,000/- the cases should be reported to the local police station by the bank branch concerned. - iii) All fraud cases of value below Rs.10,000 involving bank officials, should be referred to the Regional Head of the bank, who would scrutinize each case and direct the bank branch concerned on whether it should be reported to the local police station for further legal action.

-6.3 Filing of Police complaint in case of fraudulent encashment of DDs/TTs/Pay Orders/Cheques/ Dividend Warrants, etc.
+- i) Cases of financial frauds of the value of Rs.1.00 lakh and above, which involve outsiders and bank staff, should be reported by the Regional Head of the bank concerned to a senior officer of the State CID/Economic Offences Wing of the State concerned. - ii) Cases of frauds above Rs.10,000/- but below Rs.1.00 lakh should be reported to the local police station by the bank branch concerned. - iii) All fraud cases of value below Rs.10,000/- involving bank officials, should be referred to the Regional Head of the bank, who would scrutinize each case and direct the bank branch concerned on whether it should be reported to the local police station for further legal action. - 6.3 Filing of Police complaint in case of fraudulent encashment of DDs/TTs/Pay Orders/Cheques/ Dividend Warrants, etc. - 6.3.1 In case of frauds involving forged instruments including those cleared under CTS, the paying banker has to file the police complaint and not the collecting banker. - 6.3.2 However, in case of collection of instrument which is genuine but the amount collected fraudulently by a person who is not the owner, the collecting bank which is defrauded has to file a police complaint. - 6.3.3 In case of collection of instruments where the amount has been credited before realisation and subsequently the instrument is found to be fake/forged and returned by the paying bank, it is the collecting bank that has to file a police complaint as they are at loss by paying the amount before realisation of the instrument.

-- 6.3.1 In case of frauds involving forged instruments, the paying banker has to file the police complaint and not the collecting banker. - 6.3.2 However, in case of collection of instrument which is genuine but the amount collected fraudulently by a person who is not the owner, the collecting bank which is defrauded has to file a police complaint. - 6.3.2 In case of collection of instruments where the amount has been credited before realisation and subsequently the instrument is found to be fake/forged and returned by the paying bank, it is the collecting bank who has to file a police complaint as they are at loss by paying the amount before realisation of the instrument. - 6.3.4 In cases of collection of altered/fake cheque involving two or more branches of the same bank, the branch where the altered/fake instrument has been encashed, should file a Police complaint. - 6.4.5 In the event of an altered/fake cheque having been paid/encashed involving two or more branches of a bank under CBS, the branch which has released the payment against a fraudulent withdrawal, should file a Police complaint.
+- 6.3.4 In cases of collection of altered/fake cheque involving two or more branches of the same bank, the branch where the altered/fake instrument has been encashed, should file a Police complaint. - 6.3.5 In the event of an altered/fake cheque having been paid/encashed involving two or more branches of a bank under CBS, the branch which has released the payment against a fraudulent withdrawal, should file a Police complaint.